hernantz/blog/content/some-reviews-part-2.md

 All in all I enjoyed every single scene and dialog of this movie for it's almost three hours duration.
 **score: 4.1**

+# Welcome to the dungeon
+It's fun, fast to play and easy to understand.
+The art of the cards if really good and the gameplay is balanced.
+It would have been nice to have some rules about how to select the champion so you are always forced to change it and it would've been awesome if the rules book included modified lyrics of welcome to the jungle.
+**score: 4.3**

+# Stranger things
+It's a mix of many movies and books containing a good deal of pop culture, monsters, alternative dimensions, an evil goverment agency, secret experiments, science, teenage romances and even more nerdy stuff and references (yes, it's got DoD too), with stereotypical characters and chiché scenes that besides being so predictable, it's still enjoyable.
+The storyline is simple and there is nothing left for the viewer to digest, no homework, so you just watch it and try to guess what's going to happen or which movie or book you've seen that before.
+**score: 4.5**